 The dynamic modulation of synaptic connections is a key underpinning of neuronal functionality and plasticity.
-In our lab, we work to understand how neurons orchestrate such modulations through local translational control of gene expression in synapto-dendritic domains.
+In our lab, we work to understand how neurons implement such modulation through local translational control of gene expression in synapto-dendritic domains.

-The concept of local translational regulation at the synapse is attractive as it solves a central dilemma of long-term synaptic plasticity: the problem that long-lasting, activity-dependent alterations of synaptic strength on one hand depend on changes of gene expression but on the other hand require that such changes be instituted in an input-responsive, locally restricted manner.
-With local control, a synapse acquires independent decision-making authority, an essential prerequisite for the differential modulation of thousands of input-receptive postsynaptic domains.
+The concept of local translational regulation at the synapse addresses a central conundrum of long-term synaptic plasticity: the problem that long-lasting, activity-dependent alterations of synaptic strength depend on changes of gene expression but on the other hand require that such changes be instituted in an input-responsive, locally restricted manner.
+With local control of gene expression, a synapse acquires independent decision-making authority, an essential prerequisite for the differential modulation of thousands of input-receptive postsynaptic domains.

 Local translation at the synapse is modulated by physiological stimuli such as transsynaptic activity and trophic action.
-But the functional components in the translation pathway that are targets of such control, and the molecular mechanisms that implement it, remain poorly understood.
-Uncontrolled translation is potentially deleterious as it may result in synaptic hyper-excitability.
-Translational regulation is therefore required at the synapse to control protein synthesis and to restrict it to times of demand (Tiedge, 2005, Neuron 48, 13-16).
-Several types of translational regulators have been identified at postsynaptic sites, prominent among them small BC RNAs and the fragile X mental retardation protein (FMRP) (Kindler et al., 2005, Annu.
-Rev. Cell Dev.
-Biol.
-21, 223-245).
+Our work is directed at molecular mechanisms that couple the action of such stimuli to the control of local translation.
+Such control is essential to restrict synaptic protein synthesis to times of demand.
+Several types of translational regulators have been identified at postsynaptic sites, prominent among them small BC RNAs and the fragile X mental retardation protein (FMRP) (Kindler et al., 2005; Iacoangeli and Tiedge, 2013).